apache/skywalking-website/content/blog/2023-03-17-build-grafana-dashboards-for-apache-skywalking-native-promql-support/index.md

 - Service: Represents a set/group of workloads which provides the same behaviors for incoming requests.
 - Service Instance: An individual workload in the Service group.
 - Endpoint: A path in a service for incoming requests.
 - Process: An operating system process.
-In some scenarios, a Service Instance is not a process, such as a pod Kubernetes could contain multiple processes.
+In some scenarios, a `service instance` is not a process, such as a pod Kubernetes could contain multiple processes.

 The metric name and properties (labels) are configured by the SkyWalking OAP server based on the data source as well as OAL and MAL.
 SkyWalking provides the ability to down-sampling time series metrics, and generate different time bucket data (minute, hour, day).